WenqinSHAO/rtt/docs/path_analysis.md

 that lead to a few dominant IFPs over time.
 That is to say, deviation from dominant/popular IFP is generally short living, sometimes not even able to present in all the Paris IDs.
 (Note, Paris IDs is sequentially scanned from 0 to 15, which takes at least 450min (30min * 15) to go through all of them for built-in traceroute.)
-This rule of thumb justifies the observation that later part of 2nd segment should actually belong to 3nd segment, as the IFP of later segment is repeated more than once and lasts longer than 2nd segment, thus more popular.
+This rule of thumb justifies the observation that the later part of 2nd segment should actually belong to 3nd segment, as the IFP of later segment is fully repeated at least once and lasts longer than the 2nd segment, thus more popular.

-Basing on such understanding, we propose backward extension on top of simple detection, which extends the segment backwardly
+Basing on such understanding, we propose backward extension on top of simple detection/forward expansion, which extends the segment backwardly
 (contrary to forwardingly in simple detection) if the later one is more popular among the two neighbouring segment.
 The pseudo code is give below:
 ```
 Algo: backward_extension
 InPut: sequence of (Paris ID, IP Path)
-OutPut: sequence of segments in InPut following a same IFP
+OutPut: sequence of path segments in InPut following a same IFP

 1: for two neighbouring segments seg and next_seg in simple_detction(InPut):
 2:     if (next_seg.IFP is complete) and (next_seg.length >= 2 * number of IFP) and (next_seg is longer than seg):
 3:         # the first two criteria ensure that the IFP of next_seg is not a temporary one;
-4:         # the last criteria ensures that we always enlarges the presence of the more popular IFP;
+4:         # the last criteria ensures that we always enlarge the presence of the more popular IFP;
 5:         extend from the backward the next_seg into seg to the maximum
 6: return the updated segment sequence
 ```